Jordan231111/KitsuneMagisk/DEVELOPMENT_ROADMAP.md

 ### Acceptance criteria

 - A clean host can regenerate the upstream ledger without modifying either source tree.
-- Every fuzz crash is deduplicated, minimized, and either fixed with a regression, documented as unreachable, or tracked with an owner and disclosure state.
+- Every fuzz crash is deduplicated, minimized, and either fixed with a regression, documented as unreachable, or tracked with an owner.
-- Any proposed vulnerability-assisted bootstrap names the exact owned target/version and recovery path and remains separate from generic System Mode support.
+- Each bootstrap or privilege-path finding records the exact lab target/version, recovery path, and how it feeds a System Mode or normal-install adapter, capability record, test, or fix.
-- No stable release depends on a crash, race, or vendor vulnerability that is absent from its public capability and support record.
+- Validated lab findings are promoted into adapters, capability records, tests, and fixes rather than left unused.

 ---